lawalter/r-shiny-electron-app/README.md

     - If you're not in the right folder, change your directory using ```cd example/file/path``` with the example path replaced with the appropriate path to your project.
 6. In your project directory, install Electron locally by running ```npx create-electron-app appNameHere```.
 Replace appNameHere with whatever you want to name your app.
     - <b>Note:</b> Your app cannot be titled "app".
-7. In your appNameHere folder, delete folder 'src'.
+7. In your appNameHere folder, delete folder <b>src</b>.
-8. Move or add files (I typically use the R file pane gui) to your new app folder, including:
+8. Move files (I typically use the R file pane gui) to your new app folder, including:
 - get-r-mac.sh
 - add-cran-binary-pkgs.R
 - start-shiny.R
-- Make new folder <b>shiny</b> for:
+- Folder <b>shiny</b> from this repo, containing:
     - shiny/app.R
-- Make new folder <b>src</b> for:
+- Folder <b>src</b> from this repo, containing:
     - src/failed.html
     - src/helpers.js
     - src/index.css